BSidesVienna/bsidesvienna.github.io/02_cfp.md

 - Evolutionary computing
 - History & Philosophy of computing
 - Ethical and philosophical implications of hacking
+- Disrupting politics & society (in a constructive way)
 - Creating and maintaining safe-spaces & encouragement of female participation

 The Jargon Lexicon contains [a nice definition](http://www.catb.org/jargon/html/H/hacker.html) we think fits very well here: